 Highways to applicable treatment

-“The high burden of disease due to cardiovascular diseases forms the greatest health challenge of our future,” affirms Floris Italianer, director of the Dutch Heart Foundation and co-initiator of the DCVA.
+“The high burden of cardiovascular diseases forms the greatest health challenge of our future,” affirms Floris Italianer, director of the Dutch Heart Foundation and co-initiator of the DCVA.
 “Every day hundreds of people are suddenly confronted with heart failure, stroke or another condition.
 It is essential that we recognise and detect these severe diseases earlier and provide better treatment.
 That will only be possible if we all work more intensively together.
 The DCVA will build symbolic highways to guide medical breakthroughs and new technology in the field of early diagnosis and care to the daily practice of doctors and patients.
 We do not want anyone to be surprised by a heart attack or stroke ever again, and they must receive the best treatment.”

 Better early diagnostic possibilities form one of the top priorities for the DCVA.
 This concerns new or improved tests, innovative diagnostic instruments and optimal use of data that people collect themselves.

 Dr. Hans Bosker, chair of the Netherlands Society of Cardiology and an intervention cardiologist in the Rijnstate Hospital in Arnhem, explains, “The current technology and techniques still to be developed enable us cardiologists to detect potentially severe conditions early on, such as heart failure, heart attack and arrhythmias, so suitable measures can be implemented in time.
 For example, how about a simple blood test that immediately reveals the status of your blood vessels.
 Or a reliable mobile app that detects deviations in your heartbeat or cardiac function in time to prevent them getting worse.
 Plus extensive registration of disease data will enable faster comparisons of treatments, revealing which treatment is the best and for whom.”